Benefits of Lunges Exercise

 6. If done quickly, lunges can increase heart rate and calorie burn more than squats or other exercises

-7. They are very low impact which means they are very low risk for those with knee problems
+7. They are shallow impact, which means they are shallow risk for those with knee problems

 9. Great for conditioning and weight loss by keeping your heart rate elevated

-2. Greater muscle mass helps to burn more calories (even at rest)
+2. Greater mule mass helps to burn more calories (even at rest)

 3. They can help you to achieve those skinny jeans

-4. Great for athletes because they mimic the movements used in sports like running, cutting, jumping, etc.
+4. They are great for athletes because they mimic the movements used in sports like running, cutting, jumping, etc.

-6. Lunges help you to develop a “runner’s body” because they mimic the movements used in most lower body sports such as track, basketball, soccer, etc.
+6. Lunges help you develop a “runner’s body” because they mimic the movements used in most lower-body sports, such as track, basketball, soccer, etc.

 7. Improves athleticism and coordination